 With our nearly 150-year legacy of securing the financial well-being of future generations, we also take a long-term view toward protecting the environment.
 Across our global operations, we work hard on a variety of environmental issues to realize this vision.
-In 2014, MetLife was named the most environmentally sound insurance company in the United States, and fourth globally, in the 2014 Newsweek Green Rankings.
-MetLife ranked in the top 50 (no. 48) among 484 companies.
+In Newsweek magazine’s 2015 Green Rankings, MetLife ranked in the top 20 among publicly traded companies in the United States (No. 13) and globally (No. 19) for environmental performance.

 As a responsible corporate citizen, MetLife is embedding sustainability efforts through our operations, maintenance and procurement processes.